NoahBeer/InventoryManagementProject/README.md

 # InventoryManagementProject

-This java project simulates a library.
+This java project simulates the checking out and returning process of a library.